 IAST does analysis from within applications and has access to application code, runtime control and dataflow information, memory and stack trace information, network requests and responses, and libraries, frameworks, and other components (via integration with an SCA tool).
 The analysis allows developers to not only pinpoint the source of an identified vulnerability but also address it quickly.

-IAST tools are dependent upon their ability to instrument code, which means their capabilities are dependent upon the application’s programming language.
+IAST solutions are dependent upon their ability to instrument code, which means their capabilities are dependent upon the application’s programming language.
 You’ll want to select an IAST tool that can perform code reviews of applications written in the programming languages you use and that is compatible with the underlying framework used by your software.
 Obviously, it should deploy quickly and easily, with seamless integration into CI/CD workflows.
 Compatibility with any type of test method—existing automation tests, manual QA/dev tests, automated web crawlers, unit testing, etc.—is another feature to look for.

 The best IAST tools provide DevOps teams with the ability to both identify security vulnerabilities and also inform as to whether that vulnerability can be exploited.
 Any modern IAST tool should include web APIs that enable DevOps leads to integrate testing into continuous integration builds like those using Jenkins.
 Native integration with defect management tools like Atlassian Jira provides for streamlined defect management workflow.